San Diego Comic-Con 2018: ‘Vikings’ Panel Will Include A New Trailer For Season 5

 In addition to the Vikings panel, every year at San Diego Comic-Con, History Channel put on some pretty amazing events.
 For example, last year’s San Diego Comic-Con Vikings event saw a replica of a Viking funeral procession.
 This year, fans of the show can get their future told by the Seer in a special Vikings booth.
 According to the press release from History Channel, the details are below.

-The Vikings ‘Seer’s Lair’ Convention Center Booth (Booth #4215) will run July 19-22 from 9.30 a.m. to 7 p.m. daily (9.30 a.m. to 5 p.m. on Sunday, July 22).
+The Vikings “Seer’s Lair” Convention Center Booth (Booth #4215) will run July 19-22 from 9.30 a.m. to 7 p.m. daily (9.30 a.m. to 5 p.m. on Sunday, July 22).

 “Only the Seer knows what lies ahead in the upcoming season of History Channel’s Vikings and this year at San Diego Comic-Con, fans have the opportunity to enter his lair and consult him about their own future in a hyper-shareable photo prophecy.
 Join us and see what the future has in store for you!”